Gilmok/U4Rando/README.md

 Download all the files and put them into the same directory.
 If you have a .cfg file from older versions delete it.
 This requires Java 1.6 or later and the Ultima 4 NES Rom.
 See the FAQ for usage.

+New in ver 1.4:
+  - You can now shrink the size of the overworld map from 256x256 to 128x128.
+  - You can now include the dungeon stones in item randomization.

 New in ver 1.31:
 - The source of the Neagate bug has been found and eliminated
 - The source of the forest walk bug has been found and eliminated